freddybushboy/bento/README.md

 ### Media queries

-Bento contains the media query hooks `useMediaQueryUp` and `useMediaQueryDown` which work with the `breakpoints` and `breakpointAliases` theme properties.
-First argument is the breakpoint which can either be a `breakpoints` index or a `breakpointAlias` key.
+Bento contains the media query hooks `useMediaQueryUp` and `useMediaQueryDown` which work with the `breakpointScale` and `breakpoints` theme properties.
+First argument is the breakpoint which can either be a `breakpointScale` index or a `breakpoints` key.
 The second argument can be either a style string or a `CSSObject`.

 ```ts
 const CTA = styled.button`